-NRCS has developed "curve number" (CN) values based on soil type and land use.
-They can be found in Urban Hydrology for Small Watersheds, Technical Release 55 (TR-55), June 1986, published by the NRCS.
+The curve numbers can be found in Urban Hydrology for Small Watersheds, Technical Release 55 (TR-55), June 1986, published by the NRCS.
 The combination of these two factors is called the "soil-cover complex."
 The soil-cover complexes have been assigned to one of four hydrologic soil groups, according to their runoff characteristics.
 NRCS has classified over 4,000 soil types into these four soil groups.
 Table B.5 shows the hydrologic soil group of most soils in Thurston County and provides a brief description of the four groups.
 For details on other soil types, the NRCS publication described above (TR-55, 1986).